 - 1. The death of your spouse/partner; - 2.
 The termination of your spouse's/partner's employment (for reasons other than your spouse's/partner's gross misconduct) or a reduction in your spouse's/partner's hours of employment; - 3.
-Divorce or legal separation from your spouse or the termination of your civil union partnership/domestic partnership; or - 4.
+Divorce or legal separation from your spouse or the termination of your partnership; or - 4.
 Your spouse's/partner's entitlement to Medicare.